 Either way, Seneca’s writing is an essential guide to how to live a better and more fulfilling life.

-We are living in the age of consumerism.
+We are living in an age of consumerism.
 Every day we are bombarded with adverts that show us the latest shiny gadget.
-We are confronted with articles that tell us our life will not be complete until we upgrade our phone or buy a new laptop.
+We are confronted with articles that tell us our life will not be complete until we upgrade our phones or buy a new laptop.